attachmentgenie/vagrant-scheduler/README.md

 ### Demo

-The demo job automates the nomad vault integration example [1], and is a somewhat more elaborate job that requires a bit of orchestration.
+The demo job automates the nomad vault integration example [1], and is a somewhat more elaborate job that requires a bit of manual orchestration.

 intialize and unlock vault, single unlock setup is fine for this vagrant setup, please set up something more robust in prod. copy the root token into terraform/vault.tf and production/hieradata/node/nomad.yaml, again this is fine for this vagrant setup, please set up something more robust in prod.

     export NOMAD_ADDR=http://nomad.scheduler.vagrant:4646
     nomad job run nomad/demo-db.nomad